eduardoscovino/My-portfolio/README.md

 # Eduardo Scovino
 <sub>*Data Consultant*</sub>

 Hi, evebody!
-Welcome to my portifolio page!
+Welcome to my portfolio page!

 I am a senior data consultant with 4 years of experience working on consulting firms and my expertise industry is in Telecom Industry (I'm open to know more about other industries as well)